A Capsule Wardrobe for your Skincare?

 Normally derived from fruit and vegetable-based ingredients in skincare, antioxidants neutralise free radicals (found in smoke and other types of pollution), preventing them from harming (read: ageing) skin cells.

-For a quick overview of what antioxidants are any how they really help skin, check out Antioxidants: What Are They and Do We Really Need Them?.
+For a quick overview of what antioxidants are any how they actually help skin, browse Antioxidants: What Are They and Do We Really Need Them?.

-Easiest to incorporate into a routine in a serum or moisturiser, my every single day, re-buy all the time favourite is Drunk Elephant’s D-Bronzi Anti-Pollution Sunshine Drops (£30 for 30 ml, Cult Beauty).
+Easiest to incorporate into a routine in a serum or moisturiser, my every single day, re-buy all the time favourite is Drunk Elephant’s D-Bronzi Anti-Pollution Sunshine Drops.

 As well as being one of the most-reasonably priced products in Drunk Elephant’s line, this skincare hero combines a cocktail of antioxidants with bronzer- pretty much negating the need for me ever to wear foundation.